kholia/RC4-40-brute-pdf/README.md

 ```

-Should takes less than 2 days on AMD FX-8120.
+1. Should takes less than 2 days on AMD FX-8120.

+2. Use https://github.com/kholia/qpdf.git to decrypt the document after the key is cracked.